Unity-Technologies/Addressables-Sample/README.md

   * This would be useful if you primarily left the addresses of your assets as the path (which is the default when marking an asset addressable).
 If the asset is moved within the project, then the address no longer maps to where it is.
 This rule could fix that.

 #### *Advanced/Play Asset Delivery*
-An example project that shows how to use Google Play Asset Delivery with Addressables.
+An example project that shows how to use [Play Asset Delivery](https://docs.unity3d.com/Manual/play-asset-delivery.html) with Addressables.
 SampleScene contains 3 buttons that will load or unload an asset that was assigned to an asset pack of a specific delivery type.

-For a high-level introduction see the “Addressable Asset system with Google Play Asset Delivery” page (link to Addressables docs to be added).
-Also see the [Play Asset Delivery](https://docs.unity3d.com/Manual/play-asset-delivery.html) page in the Unity Manual.
+The basic workflow is:
+- An Addressble Group is assigned to an asset pack.
+Multiple groups can be assigned to the same asset pack.
+Just be mindful of the [size restrictions per delivery mode](https://developer.android.com/guide/playcore/asset-delivery#custom-asset-packs).
+Note, at build time the AddressablesAssetPostProcessor will temporarily move all built content to 'Assets/StreamingAssets'.
+This means that any Addressables content will be automatically be included in the streaming assets pack even if they are not assigned to a custom asset pack.
+  - Each group uses local build & load paths.
+At runtime these paths are overwritten to use asset pack locations.
+  - Also each group uses a custom AssetBundleProvider that ensures the asset pack containing the AssetBundle is installed/downloaded before attemping to load the bundle.
+- All content marked for "install-time" delivery is assigned to the streaming assets pack.
+Custom asset packs are created for all other delivery modes.
+- Use the custom build script to prepare bundled content for [custom asset pack creation](https://docs.unity3d.com/Manual/play-asset-delivery.html#custom-asset-packs).
+This will also create a json file that stores custom asset pack information to be used at runtime.
+- At runtime make sure that [generated asset packs](https://docs.unity3d.com/Manual/play-asset-delivery.html#generated-asset-packs) are downloaded, configure custom Addressables properties, and load all custom asset pack information.

 Setup Instructions:
 1. Configure Unity to build Android App Bundles and split the application binary.
 For more information see ["Using Play Asset Delivery"](https://docs.unity3d.com/Manual/play-asset-delivery.html#using-play-asset-delivery).
   1. In File > Build Settings:
     - Set the Platform to Android.
-    - If Export Project is enabled, enable Export for App Bundle.
-Otherwise, enable Build App Bundle (Google Play).
+    - If "Export Project is enabled", enable "Export for App Bundle".
+Otherwise, enable "Build App Bundle (Google Play)".
   2. Select Split Application Binary" in Edit > Project Settings > Player > Publishing Settings.
 3. Open the Addressables Groups window (Window > Asset Management > Addressables Groups).
-4. In the Groups window toolbar, select Create > Group > Pack Content to create a new group.
+4. In the Groups window toolbar, select Create > Group > Asset Pack Content to create a new group.
-5. Specify the asset pack delivery type in the “Play Asset Delivery” schema.
+5. Specify the assigned asset pack in “Play Asset Delivery” schema.
+Select "Manage Asset Packs" to modify custom asset packs.
-  - Be mindful of the [size restrictions per delivery mode](https://developer.android.com/guide/playcore/asset-delivery#flexible-delivery-modes).
   - Any groups that do not have this schema or use "install-time" delivery will have their bundles assigned to streaming assets pack.
-By default Addressables will temporarily move all built content to 'Assets/StreamingAssets' at build time.
-  - In most cases the streaming assets pack will use "install-time" delivery, but in large projects it may use "fast-follow" delivery instead.
+In most cases the streaming assets pack will use "install-time" delivery, but in large projects it may use "fast-follow" delivery instead.
 For more information see ["Generated Asset Packs"](https://docs.unity3d.com/Manual/play-asset-delivery.html#generated-asset-packs).
+  - Assign all content intended for "install-time" delivery to the "InstallTimeContent" asset pack.
+This is a "placeholder" asset pack that is representative of the streaming assets pack.
+No custom asset pack named "InstallTimeContent" is actually created.
 6. In the “Content Packing & Loading” schema:
-  1. Make sure the “Build & Load Paths” are set to the default local paths (LocalBuildPath and LocalLoadPath).
-At runtime we will configure the load paths to use asset pack locations (see InitializeAdressables.cs).
+  1. Set the “Build & Load Paths” to the default local paths (LocalBuildPath and LocalLoadPath).
+At runtime we will configure the load paths to use asset pack locations (see AddressablesInitSingleton.cs).
     - Since Google Play handles content delivery, it is not possible to use remote paths or the Content Update workflow.
-  2. In Advanced Options > Bundle Naming Mode, use either “Filename” or “Append Hash to Filename”.
-We will use the bundle filename as the asset pack name, which has some naming restrictions:
-    - All characters in the asset pack name must be alphanumeric or an underscore.
-    - The first character must be a letter.
-    - Cannot have the same name as a core Unity asset pack.
-  3. In Advanced Options > Asset Bundle Provider use the “Play Asset Delivery Provider”.
+  2. In Advanced Options > Asset Bundle Provider use the “Play Asset Delivery Provider”.
 This will make sure that asset packs are downloaded before loading content from AssetBundles.
 7. Build Addressables using the custom “Play Asset Delivery” build script.
-In the Addressablse Groups Window, do Build > New Build > Play Asset Delivery.
-This will prepare each bundle file to be assigned to its own asset pack.
+In the Addressables Groups Window, do Build > New Build > Play Asset Delivery.
+  1. Prepare each bundle file to be assigned to its own asset pack:
-  - Each bundle will be moved to a directory named “{bundle file name}.androidpack” in “Assets/PlayAssetDelivery/AndroidAssetPacks”.
+    - Each asset pack will have a directory named “{asset pack name}.androidpack” in “Assets/PlayAssetDelivery/CustomAssetPackContent".
-  - Each directory will also contain a ‘build.gradle’ file that specifies that delivery type for the asset pack.
+    - Each .androidpack directory also contains a ‘build.gradle’ file that specifies that delivery type for the asset pack.
 If this file is missing, Unity will assume that the asset pack’s delivery type is “on-demand”.
+  2. Create a "CustomAssetPacksData.json" file in 'Assets/StreamingAssets' that stores all custom asset pack information to be used at runtime.
-8. See the InitializeAdressables.cs script that prepares Addressables to load content from asset packs at runtime.
-The basic workflow is:
+8. Prepare Addressables to load content from asset packs at runtime (we do this in AddressablesInitSingleton.cs).
-  1. Make sure that the core Unity asset pack(s) are downloaded.
+  1. Make sure that the generated asset packs are downloaded.
   2. Configure our custom InternalIdTransformFunc, which converts internal ids to their respective asset pack location.
+  3. Load all custom asset pack data from the "CustomAssetPacksData.json".
-  3. Then load assets using the Addressables API (we do this in LoadObject.cs).
+  4. Then load assets using the Addressables API (we do this in LoadObject.cs).
 9. When ready to build the Android App Bundle, open File > Build Settings and click “Build”.
-This will create all of our custom asset packs along with the core Unity asset packs.
+This will create all of our custom asset packs along with the generated asset packs.
   - If you want to upload the App Bundle to the Google Play Console, make sure that you are doing a release build.